skule/skule.ca/get-involved/elections.md

 {% raw %}
 $$\text{votes needed to win} = \left\lfloor\frac{\text{valid votes cast}}{\text{seats to fill} + 1}\right\rfloor + 1$$

-For example, if there is one seat to fill and 10 people voted, no candidate is allowed to win unless they have at least 6 votes:
+For example, if there is one seat to fill and 10 people voted, no candidate is allowed to win unless they have at least
 $$\left\lfloor\frac{10}{1 + 1}\right\rfloor + 1 = 6$$
+ votes.
 Likewise, for 10 people and two seats, each candidate needs at least 4 votes to win.
 {% endraw %}

 #### Vote transfers